 HTTP Error Codes

-The m3ter service supports two APIs:
+The m3ter platform supports two APIs:

 • The Config API, which you can use for configuration requests and management.